 - What safe and productive operating states are required to deliver the business purpose?

-- What can cause failure in the operating states?
+- What can cause failure?

-- Implemented and
+- Implemented, and

 - Required Operating States (ROS) that deliver business purpose

-- The Credible Failure Modes that can compromise Required Operating States – these are validated by incident experience
+- The Credible Failure Modes (CFM) that can compromise Required Operating States – these are validated by incident experience

 Using the CFw approach establishes both a ‘whole of system’ overview and a structure that is linked to detailed operational practice.
 Working this way provides information and insights about the dynamic interconnects between personnel, equipment, the work environment, workgroups carrying out different tasks and overall coordination.
 This promotes the systematic identification of improvement opportunities.